 Check Your Existing Insurance Policies

-Before purchasing domestic travel insurance, check whether your home and contents insurance covers luggage and personal effects away from home.
+Before buying domestic travel insurance, check whether your home and contents insurance covers luggage and personal effects away from home.
 Some policies include this as standard.
 Also check whether your credit card offers any travel protection for bookings made on the card.
-You may already have partial cover.
+You may already have partial cover without realising it.

 3